 William Hadden, in 1970, explained transfer or release’ as the main factor for accident causation and said that accidents and injury caused because of transfer or release of energy b objects, event or environment interacting with Ten strategies were suggested by Had prevent or reduce losses as under:

 - Prevent the transfer or origin of energy. e.
 Substitution – using toluene instead of Ix not keeping the car running, dipping ins spraying, shot blasting instead of san b.

 - Reduce the amount of energy transfer. i.t vehicle or machine at slow speed, quantity or concentration of hazardous chemicals.

-- Divert (separate) the energy released in space e.g. separate path for vehicle pedestrian traffic, keep electric wiring or pesticide out of reach, and discharge gases at height.
+- Divert (separate) the energy released in space e.g. separate path for vehicle-pedestrian traffic, keep electric wiring or pesticide out of reach, and discharge gases at height.

-- Provide barrier between the energy released a structure or a person likely to be affected guards on machines, radiation shield safety goggles, earplugs, insulation surface, blast wall against explosion energy.
+- Provide a barrier between the energy released a structure or a person likely to be affected guards on machines, radiation shield safety goggles, earplugs, insulation surface, blast wall against explosion energy.

-- Mark the surfaces of structure safe.
+- Mark the surfaces of the structure safe.
 E.g. r c corners, blunt objects, big handles of to no sharp edges.

-- Early detection of damage and actuate effect. e.g. fire detectors with sprinkle level alarm and tripping of feed temperature alarm and starting of system.
+- Early detection of damage and actuate effect. e.g. fire detectors with sprinkle level alarm and tripping of feed temperature alarm and starting of the system.

 - Speedy measures to restore normal condition rehabilitation of injured worker, repair damage machine or vehicle.